ubirch/ubirch-accounting-service/README.md

 5. <500 Internal Server Error> When an internal error happened from which it is not possible to recover.
 ```

-## Swagger
+### Swagger

 Visit https://accounting.dev.ubirch.com/docs on your browser to see the swagger docs.

 # Kafka

-The system will be listening to the configured port and will store the account events to cassandra.
+The system will be listening to the configured topic and will store the account events to cassandra.
+The expected data object that
+is required is as it follows:

-## An Account Event
+## An Accounting Event

 ```json
 {